In my experience, cheap web design is almost always the key component for small business start-ups.

 Any web designer worth their weight in salt is going to know a little about SEO.
 Now, how much SEO you get will be part of the pricing.
 However, at the very least, you should be getting META Description & Title SEO done for each of your pages in their lowest price offering.

 On-page textual SEO is a critical process of optimizing your website’s content (text), so it performs well in Google’s organic search.
 Ranking highly for search terms, which are known as long-tail keywords increases the visibility of your website and leads to a higher number of visitors to your website.
-Keep in mind, writing quality SEO content/text for each page is a labor-intensive effort (when done to a high standard) and for that reason and because some clients will write their own content is usually offered at an additional cost.
+Keep in mind, writing quality SEO content/text for each page is a labor-intensive effort (when done to a high standard) and for that reason and because some clients will write their own, content writing is offered as an optional and additional cost.

 How much content you have per pages is a variable you’ll have to decide.
 However, it’s probably safe to say one page of content for a business website should range between 100 – 600 words.
 The cost of content writing ranges from $.05 to $1.00 per word.
 If you’re looking to pay the low end for content writing, you should expect to receive content that is poorly written and usually by someone whose native language is not English.